top of page

 As owner of Solid Roots Home Inspection, I look forward to ensuring the home you've fallen in love with ... is solid.

-Originally from the Mid-West, I've spent the last 12 years in
+Originally from the Powell, OH I've spent the last 12 years in

 Gig Harbor, Washington.
-Since then I have performed or assisted with over 700 inspections.
+Since then, I have performed or assisted with over 1,000 inspections.
 On each one I continue to learn and grow to become a better inspector.

 It means a lot to me when I can put a client at ease about a great house.
 Also, when I can alert them to where problems could arise.
 Your peace of mind is of the utmost importance to me!